-Some medical diagnostic tests require radiopharmaceuticals (radioactive drugs that use different radioisotopes) e.g. a lung VQ scan, renal, marrow or bone scan.
+Some medical diagnostic tests require the use of radiopharmaceuticals.
+Radiopharmaceuticals are radioactive drugs that use different radioisotopes (unstable elements that emit radiation) e.g. a lung VQ scan, renal, marrow or bone scan.
 Radioisotopes may require stopping breastfeeding for a short time to avoid exposing a baby to excess radioactive material.
 The period of interruption will depend on the type of radioactive substance used, and the dosage and age of your baby.
 The mother will need to pump regularly during any interval to avoid mastitis or a drop in her milk supply.
 If a mother has sufficient expressed breast milk already stored prior to the test, this can be fed to her baby during this waiting period.
-See below for information on whether the milk pumped during the break in breastfeeding can be used after a waiting time or whether it should be thrown away.
+A good resource for further reading is ABM Clinical Protocol #31: Radiology and Nuclear Medicine Studies in Lactating Women.